-On arrival at each stage start the SSC should liaise with the stage commander and find out if there are any spectator safety issues within the stage including any amendments to the marshal numbers.
+On arrival at each stage start the Spectator Safety Car should liaise with the stage commander and find out if there are any spectator safety issues within the stage including any amendments to the marshal numbers.

-They should contact Rally Control and confirm their due time into each stage (Rally Control may require the SSC to wait at stage starts if there has been a delay in any other section of the route).
+They should contact Rally Control and confirm their due time into each stage (Rally Control may require the Spectator Safety Car to wait at stage starts if there has been a delay in any other section of the route).

-When given clearance the SSC will proceed through the stage making sure that all spectators, marshals and officials are in a suitable position in accordance with the stage setup plans.
-He/she will advise them of suitable locations as alternatives and reporting these situations to the following safety cars, the stage is following safety plans in terms of signage, taping etc. (carrying spare equipment to distribute should it be necessary), and the stage marshals have any spectator issues in hand.
+When given clearance the Spectator Safety Car will proceed through the stage making sure that all spectators, marshals and officials are in a suitable position in accordance with the stage setup plans.
+He/she will advise them of suitable locations as alternatives if needed and report these situations to the following safety cars, check the stage is following the special stage safety plan in terms of signage, taping etc. (carrying spare equipment to distribute should it be necessary), and the stage marshals have any spectator issues in hand.

 They should confirm that the correct number of marshals are in place at each of the spectator areas or work with the stage commander to rectify the situation prior to the stage going live.

-The SSC should be prepared to stop at any spectator problem area and adopt a "see it, sort it" policy using all resources at their disposal.
+The Spectator Safety Car should be prepared to stop at any spectator problem area and adopt a "see it, sort it" policy using all resources at their disposal.

-The SSC should make Rally Control/Stage Commander aware of any such problem and its potential to delay the first competitive car start time and if appropriate, request assistance.
+The Spectator Safety Car should make Rally Control/Stage Commander aware of any such problem and its potential to delay the first competitive car start time and if appropriate, request assistance.

-Wherever possible the SSC will use the PA system to announce when the due time of the first car is expected and provide any results available.
+Wherever possible the Spectator Safety Car will use the PA system to announce when the due time of the first car is expected and provide any results available.

-The SSC will work closely with the 000, 00 and Safety Delegate to ensure that a consistent message is given to all spectators ensuring they remain in acceptable locations.
+The Spectator Safety Car will work closely with the 000, 00 and Safety Delegate to ensure that a consistent message is given to all spectators ensuring they remain in acceptable locations.